Russia's Hermitage museum faces criticism over Fabre exhibition

-ST. PETERSBURG, Russia Over 200 artworks by Jan Fabre displayed at St. Petersburg's State Hermitage Museum have drawn mixed reactions because of the Belgian artist's use of stuffed animals alongside classical paintings.
+ST. PETERSBURG, Russia (Reuters) - Over 200 artworks by Jan Fabre displayed at St. Petersburg's State Hermitage Museum have drawn mixed reactions because of the Belgian artist's use of stuffed animals alongside classical paintings.

 "Knight of Despair/Warrior of Beauty", which opened in the famed Russian museum last month, sees Fabre's contemporary creations such as stuffed animals mixed with work from the Hermitage's permanent collection.